 ISOLATION separates sick people with a contagious disease from people who are not sick:

 - COVID-19 positive people must isolate

 QUARANTINE separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
 These people may have been exposed to a disease and do not know it, or they may have the disease but do not show symptoms:

 Most people with COVID-19 will have mild symptoms and should stay at home.
-They should isolate themselves in a separate room/bathroom for at least 7 days after the first symptoms AND at least 3 days after they are fever free (without fever-reducing medicine), AND respiratory symptoms (like cough and shortness of breath) improve.
+They should isolate themselves in a separate room/bathroom for at least 10 days after the first symptoms AND are fever free for the most recent 24 hours (without fever-reducing medicine), AND respiratory symptoms (like cough and shortness of breath) improve.

-Care at home incudes bed rest, fluids, and over the counter fever reducing medicine.
+Care at home includes bed rest, fluids, and over the counter fever reducing medicine.